Science Olympiad Astronomy and Reach for the Stars Webinars.

 Science Olympiad is a national non-profit organization dedicated to improving the quality of K-12 science education, increasing interest in science for all students, creating a technologically-literate workforce, and providing recognition for outstanding achievement by both students and teachers.
 These goals are achieved by participating in regional, state and/or national Science Olympiad tournaments, incorporating Science Olympiad into classroom curriculum, and teacher/coach training clinics and institutes.
 To strengthen both the content of the events and real-life applications, Science Olympiad maintains partnerships with industry and organizations.
-The Science Olympiad "Astronomy" event has been supported by the Chandra Education & Outreach group since 1999.
+The Science Olympiad "Astronomy" and “Reach for the Stars” events have been supported by the Chandra Education & Outreach group since 1999.

 The 2012 National Science Olympiad Astronomy Event concerned stellar evolution and Type Ia supernova events.
 The content for the 2013 competition focuses on stellar evolution and Type II supernova events.

 The 2012 National Science Olympiad Reach for the Stars Event focused on the properties and evolution of stars, and the 2013 Reach for the Stars Event focuses on stellar evolution and the electromagnetic spectrum.